NoopurWagh/Portfolio/Sport Player Analysis/readme.md

 ## Introduction

 Welcome to the Cricket World Cup 2022 Dream Team Optimizer project!
-This README provides an overview of our data-driven approach to crafting the optimal lineup for the Men's Cricket World Cup 2022.
-By leveraging Python for data extraction, transformation, and cleaning, along with Power BI for visualization and interactivity, we aim to provide insights for selecting the dream team lineup.
+This README provides an overview of my data-driven approach to crafting the optimal lineup for the Men's Cricket World Cup 2022.
+By leveraging Python for data extraction, transformation, and cleaning, along with Power BI for visualization and interactivity, I aim to provide insights for selecting the dream team lineup.

 ## Project Overview